ztoben/angular-todo-app/README.md

-# angular-keep-clone
+# angular-todo-app

-A google keep clone written with Angular and Dotnet Core.
+A todo app  written with Angular and Dotnet Core.

 ## Running the app
 ```